gtolomei/academic-kickstart/content/post/2020-phd-cfa.md

   image: ""
 ---

-Want to pursue a research career in Data Science?
+<center>Want to pursue a research career in Data Science?</center>

 Please, check out the [call for application](https://www.uniroma1.it/en/pagina/phd-programmes) to the 36th Cycle of the PhD Program in Data Science at Sapienza University.

 This year, **10 positions** are available (8 of which with scholarship): 4 scholarships are funded by Sapienza and the remaining 4 are funded by specific research projects.